openthread/openthread/src/core/diags/README.md

 Set the frame (hex encoded) to be used by `diag send` and `diag repeat`.
 The frame may be overwritten by `diag send` and `diag repeat`.

-Specify `-s` to skip security process in radio layer.
+Specify `-s` to skip security processing in radio layer.

 ```bash
 > diag frame 11223344